Camp Hanover – Summer 2022 COVID-19 Information

 The trajectory of COVID-19 and the various variants of the virus remain uncertain.
 We continue to monitor this very fluid situation, consult with healthcare professionals, and make updates to our programs, policies and practices regularly.
 The protocols and Best Practices detailed below give a general idea of how Camp Hanover will operate this summer and are subject to change.
 We will modify our practices and mitigation efforts as necessary and update the information below as warranted.
 A full overview of our current COVID Mitigation Plan is available as a pdf.

 What You Can Expect This Summer

-If you’ve been to Camp Hanover before, things may look different than a typical summer.
+If you were camper at Camp Hanover prior to 2020, things may look a little different than you remember.
 However, that special camp feeling you get when you are here, the one that makes memories that last a lifetime, will be as strong as ever.
 We’re committed to keeping the Camp Hanover experience as consistent and magical as possible.

 Small Groups – By Any Other Name

 Everybody's talking about them.
 It's what the experts recommend for the current reality.

 Guess what?
 Those are just fancy ways of saying, “Small Groups.”

 And we love it.
 Because that's what we do.
 It's one of the things that sets us apart from other summer camps.
 The Camp Hanover experience is built on the small group model.
 It's what we've been doing since 1957, and it's what we still do today.
 Campers will be in small groups of 10 to 12 campers with two dedicated camp counselors.
 They'll stay together for their meals and activities throughout the week, moving together from place to place as a group.
 As a precaution, we do plan to limit the total number of campers and small groups on site at any one time this summer.
 Reducing capacity in this way allows us to limit exposure and account for reliable contact tracing.
 We will also observe physical distancing between campers, staff, and camper groups as guided by the current recommendations of the CDC and VDH in effect while summer camp is in session.